 One particular means to accomplish this reduction is to maximize their assets by minimizing downtime.
 Using sophisticated data analytics, combining the wealth of sensor data and other asset-related lifecycle parameters, companies are starting to move away from “Preventative” maintenance and focus more on “Predictive” maintenance.
 Using this approach, companies can begin to keep their assets operating more efficiently, more reliably with longer periods of up- time, without taking their assets offline, avoiding costly downtime for regularly “scheduled” maintenance.
 By increasing uptime, companies can keep their assets operational until the data analytics indicate a specific asset or part of an asset that is approaching the need for maintenance and thereby avoiding potential costly system failure.

-Xilinx technologies facilitate the move to predictive maintenance by providing the link between the sensors generating the data and the processing of the data.
-Through highly configurable I/O, HW and SW processing, filtering, pattern detection and analysis, in many cases in real-time, Xilinx technology is used to ensure that the essential sensor data required for an accurate predictive maintenance determination is communicated and provided in advance of asset or system failure.
+AMD technologies facilitate the move to predictive maintenance by providing the link between the sensors generating the data and the processing of the data.
+Through highly configurable I/O, HW and SW processing, filtering, pattern detection and analysis, in many cases in real-time, AMD technology is used to ensure that the essential sensor data required for an accurate predictive maintenance determination is communicated and provided in advance of asset or system failure.